confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/consumer-lag-problem.rst

 scrapable format.
 A large or quickly growing lag indicates that the consumer is not able to keep up with the volume of messages on a topic.

+This scenario will look at Confluent Cloud metrics from the Metrics API, kafka-lag-exporter metrics, and client metrics from the client application’s MBean object ``kafka.consumer:type=consumer-fetch-manager-metrics,client-id=<client_id>``.

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^